Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingLinearPdes.md

 function, ''not'' something like du/dn=g(x).
 Hence the boundary condition we are specifying is (D grad u).n = 0.

-'''Important note for 1D:''' This means that if we were solving 2u,,xx,,=f(x) in 1D, and wanted to specify du/dx=1 on the LHS boundary, the Neumann boundary value we have to specify is -2, as n=-1 (outward facing normal) so (D gradu).n = -2 when du/dx=1.
+ **Important note for 1D:** This means that if we were solving 2u,,xx,,=f(x) in 1D, and wanted to specify du/dx=1 on the LHS boundary, the Neumann boundary value we have to specify is -2, as n=-1 (outward facing normal) so (D gradu).n = -2 when du/dx=1.

 To define Neumann bcs, we reuse the zero boundary condition object defined above, but apply it at surface elements.
 We loop over these using another iterator provided by the mesh class.